timoML/fpga-zynq/README.md

 In theory, the binaries running on the arm side of zynq (`fesvr-zynq` + `libicenet.so` + `libfesvr.so`) might be compatible with rv32 code.
 (As the arm side is untouched.)
 To test whether that holds true for you, you may skip this section and try running a simple test program described in the [next section](#programs).
+To this end, just use the default fpga-zynq binaries packed in the ramdisk.

 However, I had to recompile fesvr to get stuff running.
-If you don't see the expected output, consider doing this, too.
+If you don't see the expected output, you have two options:

+1. Try the pre-built binaries in `common/bin`.
+They do not support any blkdev or net functionality.
+2. Go on with this section and build from source.

 Be aware that there are 2 different versions to be built: